7. Rotating (none)

 It’s a valid artistic choice, but it doesn’t affect the trustworthiness of a photograph any more than does opting for a longer focal-length lens (which provides the same result as cropping).

-The “never crop” principle is not a regular feature in the most-widely trusted photographs in the world.
+The “never crop” principle is not a regular feature in the most-widely trusted photographs in the free world.

 Almost every camera “crops” the lens’s round light beam into a rectangle — and how the photographer positions the camera and frames the scene before the shutter is even clicked always crops some things out of the camera’s view as well.